PowerSchool Data Breach

 However, not all school districts have been affected.
 Your particular school district may or may not have had any data taken, so please remain calm and wait for your PowerSchool-using school district to reach out to you with more information.
 I suspect that if a school system stores their SIS data on their own servers, then it was safe from this breach.
 If a school system stored their SIS data in the cloud (on PowerSchool’s servers), then it was likely stolen.
 Also, I am dismayed to learn that the data of former PowerSchool customers may have also been stolen.

-For those whose data was impacted, please know that PowerSchool allegedly paid a ransom to the cybercriminals.
+For those whose data was impacted, please know that PowerSchool paid a ransom to the cybercriminals.
 This unknown sum was sent in exchange for a promise that the crooks would not share the stolen info and would instead destroy it.
 Also, PowerSchool is likely to offer free identity protection to those impacted, both parents and their minor children.

 Further Details